bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 * [JSTS](http://bjornharrtell.github.io/jsts)

 Note:
+Present myself.
-Might know me as the author of the JavaScript port of JTS called JSTS.
+I'm the author of the JavaScript port of Java Topology Suite called JSTS, used in amongst other things Turf from MapBox.

 ---

 ### Subject

+* Topolis
 * JavaScript library to manipulate topological data
 * Ported from PostGIS Topology implementation

+Note:
+So this presentation is about a small side project of mine called Topolis.

 ---